Cuteness! I have to admit I had my doubts while building this project. But I am happy to say that I love it!

 It was way to dark and overcast to get decent photos inside, so I did my staging outside.

 The inset portion of the cupboard doors make a perfect place for books and decor items, as well as a nice ledge. 🙂

-I had several ideas of how to dress up the sides, but with crazy things happening in my week I went with the chicken wire.
+I had several ideas of how to dress up the sides of the repurposed cupboard door bookshelf.
+But with crazy things happening in my week I went with the chicken wire.
 I think it adds a little farmhouse feel.

-I know the inside wires could use some covering up, but I ran out of time.
+Of course I know the inside wires could use some covering up.
+But I ran out of time.
 I have some ideas of how I will do it, but I am curious as to what you would do?